Fed Rate Decision: How FOMC Meetings Affect Bond ETFs

 Types of Bond ETFs and Interest Rate Impact

-The impact of Fed rate decisions can vary depending on the type of bonds held by the ETF:
+The impact of Fed rate decisions can vary depending on the type of bonds held by the ETF.

 • Maturity of holdings: ETFs holding bonds closer to maturity might experience a less severe price decline compared to those with longer maturities.

 • Long-term bond ETFs: These are more susceptible to interest rate fluctuations as their fixed interest rates become less attractive when new, higher-yielding bonds are issued.
+The largest long-term bond ETF is the iShares 20+ Year Treasury Bond ETF (TLT).

 • Credit quality: Bond ETFs might invest in bonds with varying credit ratings.
 Bonds with lower credit quality (high-yield or "junk" bonds) can be more volatile in response to interest rate changes.